anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Change in all things is sweet.
+Quote: We don't know a millionth of one percent about anything.

-By: Aristotle
+By: Thomas Edison